Ascend-Huawei/models/computer_vision/classification/car_type/README.md

 Network model for identifying the vehicle brand

-##### THere, the car_type.om only support 1.1.x.x versions, if your version are not 1.1.x.x, please get om(davinci model) by converting from caffe original model maually.
+##### Here, the car_type.om only support 1.1.x.x versions, if your version are not 1.1.x.x, please get om(davinci model) by converting from caffe original model maually.

 ##### Original Network Link: